nih-cfde/update-content-registry/docs/gallery.md

 ## Example: UCSC genome browser

 This content introduces an iframe that encloses a custom app.
-The app shows the UCSC Genome Browser for a gene of interest..
+The app shows the [UCSC Genome Browser](https://genome.ucsc.edu/) for a gene of interest.

 This content is produced by the script [build-markdown-pieces-ucsc-genome-browser-widget.pl](https://github.com/nih-cfde/update-content-registry/blob/main/scripts/build-markdown-pieces-ucsc-genome-browser-widget.pl)